 Dalai Lama offers prayers for Japan quake, tsunami victims

-Tibetan spiritual leader the Dalai Lama offered prayers here for the victims of the massive earthquake and tsunami in Japan.
+Dalai Lama offered prayers for the quake hit victims of Japan.

 Dharamsala: Tibetan spiritual leader the